 Encryption of the LoRaWAN messages is provided by the protocol used by The Things Network, and TLS encryption between The Things Network and Thingsboard.

 The 900MHz RF bands are for public use but the amount of transmissions permitted within a given time are limited by both government regulation and The Things Network terms of service.
 The Things Network has a “duty cycle” of 1% and a fair access policy that restricts uplink airtime to 30 seconds per day per node and 10 downlink messages per day per node.
-[Not found govt regs yet, but one figure I saw was IoT being allowed to use higher 900MHz bands with a 1% duty cycle in future - http://www.iot.org.au/wp/wp-content/uploads/2016/12/IoTSpectrumFactSheet.pdf].

 Due to the data transmission constraints mentioned above, the communication protocol between the pump controller and the server-side software must not require ACKs for messages.
 The business rules must take into account the fact that messages may be lost in either direction.